Magic Items

 Scrolls

 Despite what the name may imply, scrolls are not necessarily made of paper or papyrus.
 Scrolls are single-use magical items which a spellcaster has imbued with a spell.
-You must possess the appropriate Caster Level to utilize a Scroll without a check.
-If you lack a Caster Level, you may substitute Base Attack Bonus for this purpose by making a Use Magic Device check equal to 11 + the scroll's Spell Tier.
+You must possess the appropriate Initiation Grade to utilize a Scroll without a check.
+If you lack an Initiation Grade, you may substitute Prowess or Caster Level for this purpose by making a Use Magic Device check at a DC equal to 11 + the scroll's Spell Tier.
+If you do not meet either of these metrics, the scroll is too powerful for you to activate in your own power.

 Creating a Scroll typically costs 1 TU * the spell Tier.
 For example, a Scroll of Fly typically costs 3 TU to create.